thecolorkeo/InsightEditWindow/README.md

 Download the 27 files off wikipedia's website into an S3 bucket with the name format `"history#.xml.<__>.bz2"` and replace # with the respective number between 1 and 27.
 Then, run `spark-up-history.sh #` for each of the files in S3.

-Run "sudo python app2.py" from the dashapp folder to start the website on port 80 of the EC2 instance.
+Run "sudo python app2.py" from the dashapp folder to start the website on port 80 of the EC2 instance running Timescale.

 ### Testing
 Wikipedia offers the option to [download individual pages](https://en.wikipedia.org/wiki/Special:Export) in xml format.
 The folder test/ contains a unit test for the entry for New York City.